-As the world’s third-largest economy, Japan may have numerous opportunities for a skilled and qualified contractor.
-International contractors looking to work for clients inside of Japan will need to meet a number of requirements related to immigration.
+As the world’s third-largest economy, Japan may have numerous opportunities for a skilled and qualified contractors.
+International contractors looking to work for clients inside of Japan will need to meet several requirements related to immigration.
 This is always the first step when considering how to work inside of a country.
 This article will cover the different types of work permits available in Japan and how to apply for them.

 Working in Japan

 Japan’s work culture revolves around long-term loyalty to traditional employers, so those wanting to be self-employed may find several challenges.
 One of those is the ability to demonstrate that you have the skills and experience that are related to your profession.
 This is accomplished by applying for a Certificate of Eligibility (COE) before arriving in Japan.